-- (1) Note: If you want to specify target tablespaces for individual partitions and subpartitions, you can do this in the Customize Object Allocation page. - 6.
-Specify Partitioning Key Values
+Note: If you want to specify target tablespaces for individual partitions and subpartitions, you can do this in the Customize Object Allocation page.

+6. About the Partition Key Values Page

 Use the Partition Key Values page to specify the column values to use in partitioning keys.
 These define boundaries that determine how rows are assigned to partitions and subpartitions.
 If you chose to have the Partitioning Wizard set key values, the values are entered automatically.
 You can override them as needed.